cferdinandi/adventure/content/rules.md

 ## What you need to play

 1. **A set of dice.** Adventure uses polyhedral dice: D4, D6, D8, D10, and D20.
-If you don't have any, you can use the D6 variant detailed below.
+If you don't have any, you can use the D6 variant detailed below or [roll digital dice](/dice/).
 2. **Character sheets.** You can print them out from [the downloads page](/downloads).
 3. **Your imagination.** The most important part!